U.S. Steel shares jump after unsolicited bid from Cleveland-Cliffs

 The company went public with its offer after U.S. Steel rejected the bid as being "unreasonable" and instead announced a formal review process and said it received multiple bids for parts or all of its business.

-U.S. Steel said it has invited Cleveland-Cliffs to be a part of the review process.

-(Reporting by Priyamvada C in Bengaluru, additional reporting by Reshma George and Arpan Daniel Varghese in Bengaluru; Editing by Saumyadeb Chakrabarty)
+(Reporting by Priyamvada C in Bengaluru, additional reporting by Reshma George and Arpan Daniel Varghese in Bengaluru; Editing by Saumyadeb Chakrabarty, David Gaffen and Shweta Agarwal)

 ((Priyamvada.C@thomsonreuters.comhttps://twitter.com/priyamouli1812?lang=en;))